 Your bar must pass every health inspection.
 If not, you risk ruining your reputation, getting people sick, and getting closed down for good.
 Although this can be a bit stressful, it’s important bars and restaurants are regularly inspected to ensure staff and customers don’t fall victim to foodborne illness.

 You may not consider “food safety” a pressing concern if you’re a bartender mostly dealing with drinks, but food safety isn’t just owned by the kitchen it is a key component of bar managing.
 If you haven’t had the proper training, aren’t aware of safe practices, or don’t have a proper health inspection checklist, your bar might not just fail an inspection; you could potentially harm a customer.

 In a busy bar scene, it might seem like the quickest way to get some rocks in a glass.
 But if you knew the potential consequences, you’d think twice before taking this short-cut.

 Using a glass to scoop ice is harmful in two ways:

-1) if the cup’s not washed properly, it can contaminate all of the clean ice
+1) if the cups not washed properly, it could contaminate all of the clean ice

 2) if the glass breaks or chips, it can get into your patron’s drink or fall into the ice bin.